Here are the frequently asked questions about teaching English in Korea.

 No you will be teaching English.

-12. What are the ages of students?
+12. What ages are the students?

 Most schools are a mix of students from kindergarten to high school.